-In the documentary, “500: The Impact of the Reformation Today,” delve into the rich history of the Reformation and discover its defining and lasting impact on today’s world.
-This thought-provoking documentary was four years in the making, with portions shot on location throughout Germany where the actual Reformation events occurred.
-The documentary is hosted by St. Louis Fox News anchor Sandy Miller and produced by the Seminary’s four-time Emmy winner Dale Ward.
+This thought-provoking documentary delves beyond the history of the Reformation, showing how its events and leaders left lasting effects on almost every aspect of modern-day life.
+Four years in the making, portions were shot on location throughout Germany where the actual Reformation events occurred.
+The documentary is hosted by St. Louis Fox News Anchor Sandy Miller.

 For more information, contact email@example.com or 800-822-5287.